AmpereComputingAI/aio-examples/README.md

 ## Running Examples With CLI
 To use CLI-level scripts:

-Use DLS_NUM_THREADS to specify the number of cores the AIO compute kernels will run on
+Use AIO_NUM_THREADS to specify the number of cores the AIO compute kernels will run on
 ```
-export DLS_NUM_THREADS=16
+export AIO_NUM_THREADS=16
 cd /aio-examples/
 ```